-- W10.
+W10.
 Include the value of all farms and businesses of all FU members.
 Be careful with "family-owned" farms and businesses.
 We want the value of the part(s) owned by FU members only.
-Do not include owning stock in publicly held corporations, which goes in W15-W20 below. - W11.
-Again, we want net value of the farm/business, including property, inventory, equipment, etc., after mortgages and other debts on them have been subtracted. - W12-W14.
-See W3-W5 instructions above. - W15.
+Do not include owning stock in publicly held corporations, which goes in W15-W20 below.
+Please notice that we ask CURRENTLY own part or all, as opposed to other questions about farms and businesses that refer to last year or 2 years ago.

+W11.
+Again, we want net value of the farm/business, including property, inventory, equipment, etc., after mortgages and other debts on them have been subtracted.

+W12-W14.
+See W3-W5 instructions above.

+W15.
 Here we lump together several kinds of stock that the FU might have.
 Note that stocks purchased through mutual funds and investment trusts are accepted here, but stocks in pension funds or IRAs are not.
 Money market funds, Treasury bills (T-bills), etc., should be recorded at W27-W31.
-Assets in IRAs go in W21-W26. - W16.
+Assets in IRAs go in W21-W26.

+W16.
 Sometimes stocks are bought "on margin" with borrowed money.
-Be sure this amount is the net after any such loans are repaid. - W17-W20.
+Be sure this amount is the net after any such loans are repaid.

+W17-W20.
 This is another series to help Rs who answer DON'T KNOW or REFUSED to give a rough estimate.
 We would prefer R's best estimate to their answers to this series.
-Again, encourage Rs who say "don't know" to answer these questions; encourage Rs who refused until you sense a definite refusal. - W21.
+Again, encourage Rs who say "don't know" to answer these questions; encourage Rs who refused until you sense a definite refusal.

+W21.
 Here we want only money in private annuities or Individual Retirement Accounts (IRAs) that were purchased by FU members directly.
-Do not include employer-based pension annuities. - W22.
-We want the current value of all such annuities or accounts owned by all FU members. - W23-W26.
-See W17-W20 above. - W27.
+Do not include employer-based pension annuities.

+W22.
+We want the current value of all such annuities or accounts owned by all FU members.

+W23-W26.
+See W17-W20 above.

+W27.
 These savings instruments are usually associated with a bank and are fairly accessible, or "liquid."
-Included here are regular checking and savings accounts, money market funds, CDs, government saving bonds, treasury bills, etc. - W28.
+Included here are regular checking and savings accounts, money market funds, CDs, government saving bonds, treasury bills, etc.

+W28.
 We want the total of all such assets belonging to all FU members.
-If R does not add them up, just list them in an F2 note attached to [Alt-D] or [Alt-R]. - W29-W32.
-See W17-W20 instructions above. - W33.
+If R does not add them up, just list them in an F2 note attached to [Alt-D] or [Alt-R].

+W29-W32.
+See W17-W20 instructions above.

+W33.
 This should pick up any savings instruments we didn't cover and other assets the FU might have.
 Bond funds are like mutual funds except they purchase bonds instead of stocks.